Social media marketing: Advertising campaigns

 To promote the 2013 film Monsters University, Disney/Pixar created a Tumblr account, MUGrumblr, saying that the account is maintained by a 'Monstropolis transplant' and 'self-diagnosed coffee addict' who is currently a sophomore at Monsters University.
 A "student" from Monsters University uploaded memes, animated GIFs, and Instagram-like photos related to the movie.

-In 2014, Apple created a Tumblr page to promote the iPhone 5c, labeling it "Every color has a story" with the website name: "ISee5c".
-Upon opening the website, the page is covered with different colors representing the iPhone 5c phone colors and case colors.
+In 2014, Apple created a Tumblr page to promote the iPhone 5c, labeling it "Every color has a story" with the website name "ISee5c".
+The site's main page is covered with different colors representing the iPhone 5c phone colors and case colors.
 When a colored section is clicked, a 15-second video plays a song and "showcases the dots featured on the rear of the iPhone 5c official cases and on the iOS 7 dynamic wallpapers", concluding with words that are related to the video's theme.

 Marketing techniques

 Social media marketing involves the use of social networks, consumer's online brand-related activities (COBRA) and electronic word of mouth to advertise online.
 Social networks such as Facebook and Twitter provide advertisers with information about the likes and dislikes of their consumers.
 This technique provides businesses with target audiences.

 With social networks, information relevant to users' likes is available to businesses, who then advertise accordingly.
 Uploading pictures of one's own recently purchased products is an example of a consumer's online brand-related activity.
 Electronic recommendations and appraisals are a convenient manner to have a product promoted via consumer-to-consumer interactions.
 An example of electronic word of mouth would be an online hotel review; the hotel company can have two possible outcomes based on their service.
 A good service would result in a positive review, which gets the hotel free advertising via social media.
 However, a poor service will result in a negative consumer review, which can potentially harm the company's reputation.

 Social networking sites such as Facebook, Instagram, and Twitter have all influenced the buzz of word-of-mouth marketing.
 In 1999, Misner said that word-of mouth marketing is, "the world's most effective, yet least understood marketing strategy".
 Through the influence of opinion leaders, the increased online "buzz" of word-of-mouth marketing that products, services or companies experience is due to the rise in use of social media and smartphones.
 Businesses and marketers have noticed that, "a person's behaviour is influenced by many small groups".

 These small groups rotate around social networking accounts that are run by influential people (opinion leaders or "thought leaders") who have followers of groups.
 The types of groups (followers) are called: